What is "VRM"? What can VRM do?

 - Needless to say, the way bones put into the 3D model is also different

-The format of handling the 3D model data is different.
-Each company has its own specifications, which are way more complex than necessary.
+Each company has its own specifications for handling the 3D model data, which are way more complex than usual.
 Also, the necessary information about their file formats is not fully provided

 - Whether the FBX file, which is compatible with various software, is viable for an application and which version of the application can process the FBX file are main issues concerned by most of the users.

-- For example, in the first-person view, how to obtain the right position, how to get rid of the head display, which part of the body should be excluded and so on
+- For example, in the first-person view, how to get the right viewpoint position, how to exclude head due to the view blocking issue and so on

-With the use of avatar in VR applications grows up very fast, if the situations mentioned above remain unchanged, application developers and 3D model creators will have to spend double or triple effort.
-To improve the current situation, based on the humanoid character and avatar, the first step is to:
+With the use of avatar in VR applications grows exponentially, if the situations mentioned above remain unchanged, application developers and 3D model creators will have to spend double or triple effort.
+To improve the current situation, based on the humanoid character and avatar, we can do the followings:

 - Effectively absorb and unify the differences from the model data